 Day one (afternoon)

 The steep descent to ‘The Beach’.
 Regular stops for photographs of some fascinating views along the way.
-Distance – only two kilometres but more than two hours required to get to the river.
+Distance – only 2 kilometres but more than 2 hours required to get to the river.

 Please note that there are no overnight facilities on the trail, just pure nature.

 A first sunrise in the canyon means anticipation for the day ahead.
 Expect palewinged starlings in abundance, competing for a scrap of just about anything edible.
 Breakfast after about an hour of walking at Rianne-se-Gat (Rianne’s Hole).
 Reaching the famous Vespa later during the day and round one more bend in the afternoon.
-Eight kilometres.
+8 kilometres

 A good chance to be startled by the early call of Egyptian geese ensuring all are awake.
 Morning reflections of ancient canyon walls to inspire and get you going.
 Highlight of the day: A surprise spa treatment for sore muscles at Sulphur springs.
 A longer stretch in the afternoon, sleeping at Cloudy Corner.
-Fourteen kilometres.
+14 kilometres

 Pressing on beyond Kooigoedhoogte (Bedding heights), Fourfinger Rock and the grave of a lone German soldier.
 Skaapvlakte (Sheep plains) in the afternoon and down to Sandy slopes for our last night under the stars.
 Time for stories and staring into the camp fire.
-Eighteen kilometres.
+18 kilometres

 Get these right

 Shape ∼ Come fit and prepared.
-Do a few proper practise hikes before with twelve to fifteen kilogram on your back.
+Do a few proper practise hikes before with 12-15 kilogram on your back.

 Shoes ∼ For some the most important part of their gear.
 Not too old, not brand new.